 Yeshiva Darchai Menachem is a unique boys’ yeshiva in Crown Heights, Brooklyn that creates a learning environment that supports and celebrates its students, many of whom have behavioral and academic challenges.
 In 2014, Yeshiva Darchai Menachem embarked on a partnership with Hidden Sparks, bringing Andrea Rousso, a Hidden Sparks External Coach into the school on a regular basis to work with teachers and administrators in their efforts to better understand the range of diverse learning styles present in the school.

 Spotlight on Schools: Yeshiva Darchai Menachem

 The principal, as well as a cohort of faculty, have trained as Hidden Sparks Internal Coaches.
-In collaboration with Ms. Rousso, Rabbis Sebbag and Vail co-plan all professional development and and promote Hidden Sparks practices.
+In collaboration with Ms. Rousso, they plan professional development and and promote Hidden Sparks practices.
 In doing so, they have cultivated a school culture where all children can succeed, creating a model for education in the Chabad community.
 Ms. Rousso has noticed an increase in discussion amongst teachers regarding their mutual students as they develop a common non-judgmental label-free language for talking about students, as well as the expanded use of Collaborative Problem Solving.

 Impact on faculty: